front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 These new features may be relevant for your existing application:

 - For custom options, the Graph now exposes an `extraCost` field where you can find the rate to apply or the prices including and excluding taxes of each option and value.
+- Prismic API is now cached using the `PrismicAPI` dataloader.
+Ensure your `caching.js` config supports this key if you want to benefit from it.
+A specific `front-commerce:prismic:cache` debug flag allows you to view usage information.

 ## `2.7.0` -> `2.8.0`